steveu/urm.st/content/collections/articles/bytemark-cloud.md

 ### Easy backups for everyone, by default

-Backups were a technically demanding challenge for the Engineering team at Bytemark, and myself as an inexperienced Product Manager.
-We had to compromise over the feature set we could deliver to customers without proving revenue, and particularity around pricing when backups ended up being a much larger cost to the business that was ever anticipated.
+This was a challenging project for the Engineering team at Bytemark, and myself as an inexperienced Product Manager.
+We had to make various compromises over the feature set we could deliver to customers before proving revenue.

-I'm immensely proud of the simple pricing structure I developed that was fair to those customers who chose to use it fully and to the company's investment, but still provided the free service by default for all customers and
+I’m proud of the pricing structure I developed that was fair to customers who used it extensively and to the company’s investment, but still provided a free service.

+By default, for all customers.